 Once you know what it means for you to live purposefully after retirement, it’s time to put it into practice.

-Like some seniors, though, you might feel like you don’t have the time to pursue your newfound passions — even after retirement.
+Like some seniors, you might feel like you don’t have the time to pursue your newfound passions—even after retirement.
 If that’s the case, consider moving to an independent living retirement community.
 Believe it or not, doing so might help you find the time and resources to support your purposeful living journey.

 No matter your passion and purpose, it’s time for you to start living it fully.
-Try out some new hobbies, think about what you’re passionate about, and get ready for a new era of purposeful living.
+Try out some new hobbies, think about your passion, and prepare for a new era of purposeful living.